just-the-docs/just-the-docs/peopleops/COMMUNICATIONS_CHARTER.md

     don't pull someone in who was planning the day off.
   - While there are occasional emergencies that may require it, we try to minimize the pressure on people to work beyond 8 hours a day.
-  - Indicate what hours you will work in the [staff schedule](https://docs.google.com/spreadsheets/d/1zh6GYex7UtoZGyChRGNy8378brtxvfrOdtedf6z5c5M/edit#gid=0).
+  - Indicate what hours you will work using [Google's Work Hours](https://support.google.com/calendar/answer/7638168?hl=en) in your Countable Calendar.
 This isn't written in stone but allows your team members to plan when to work with you.
 If you change it one day, just let your team know in advance.
+  - If your time zone or responsibilities make it difficult to put the "complete picture" here, make sure there are at least two major slots of 4+ hours booked for Vancouver business hours (9-5, M-F Pacific time).

 ## Guidelines for All Communication

 We want to restrict types of communication by channel so people aren't stressed by having to listen on all channels at all times.

 For example, we expect people to check email just once or twice a day, and not on evenings or weekends, so don't feel guilty about not checking it on your time off.

   - Where possible, communication is `asynchronous` because we have different schedules and often timezones too.
 This means it will